Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 - Azure Application Gateway

-## Do you want to lock down egress traffic?
+## Do you want to lock down egress traffic ?

 Objective:

 - Decide on the need for filtering egress traffic
 - Decide on the required egress communication paths
-- Decide on the the firewall technology
+- Decide on the  firewall technology

 ![Firewall](img/cluster-egress.png)

 Assumptions:

 - We want all egress traffic from host and pods to be subject to application and network level filtering
 - We have a process for maintaining the list of external dependencies

-For deploying a fully private cluster the following design decissions have to be made:
+For deploying a fully private cluster the following design decisions have to be made:

 - How to ensure the reachability of required azure services from the Kubernetes infrastructure
 - How to force and filter all egress traffic through a firewall appliance